Tiphaine-H/climate_match/README.md

 - The app is limited to 52 cities for now, which is already slow on first runs.
 Future development will include improving the cache, this time using a database to store the data longer term.
 - Clustering is done only on the data of the year 2025.
 I would like to explore adding data for more years to see if improvement can be achieved.
+- Instead of flat scores, I will compute the resulting favorite city with weights, replace the sliders with natural language processing, and eventually use a cosine similarity model instead of scores.